 Writing content is a service of most SEO companies.
 Content is super important in search results because the search engine is trying to give customers the best sources of information.
-If your content is written by someone that does not understand your business, what impression will new visitors get?
+If your content is from someone that does not understand your business, what impression will new visitors get?

-Secondly, most SEO companies write content for computers, not for new customers.
+Secondly, most SEO companies write content for computers, not for customers.
 Their goal is to increase your traffic, so they write for robots.
 (Some will argue this point, and some do a good job, but many, maybe most, do not.)

 4. Your Company Reputation.

 Point #3 above is about fishing with garbage.
 The big problem is it degrades your company reputation.
 If content does not reflect your business, then you’re misleading visitors.
 At best, they leave your site feeling it was a waste of time.
 At worst, they engage, then leave with a negative view.

 The Solution: Write your own content, or work with someone that writes what you really think.
 Be the master of your presentation.